marianareyesa/C_2DGame/README.md

 ### Gameplay
 - **Objective:**
-  - Control the donut character to eat all the evil donuts while avoiding collision with them.
+  - Control the donut character to eat as many evil donuts as you can in 30 seconds.

 - **Controls:**
   - Use the arrow keys (Up, Down, Left, Right) to navigate the donut character on the game scene.